-The course fee is RM4,158.00 for Ciarb members and RM4,989.60 for non-members.
-The fee includes registration on the course, study materials and refreshments throughout the day.
+The course fee is £1255.00 inclusive of VAT.
+The fee includes registration on the course, access to virtual classrooms and study materials.

 Kindly be advised that the process for scheduling assessments requires a separate booking.
 Additionally, it is imperative to be mindful of the specified deadline associated with the assessment booking.